microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     func new --name text-to-timer --template "HTTP trigger"
     ```

-    This will crate an HTTP trigger called `text-to-timer`.
+    This will create an HTTP trigger called `text-to-timer`.

 1. Test the HTTP trigger by running the functions app.
 When it runs you will see the endpoint listed in the output: